-An inquiry into selected aspects of Australian art, not offering a general historical survey of its development.
+Selected aspects of Australian art, not offering a general historical survey of its development.
 1. The study of a few styles selected by the class, viewed in the context of social and national development; in a wider framework, provincial manifestations of the parent styles.
-Weekly two-hour seminars: students present a short class apper and participate in class discussion.
+Weekly two-hour seminars students present a short class paper and participate in class discussion.
 2. Group and/or individual research projects on either an art work or an artist.
-Students are given time for research and individual tuition with their tutor.
+Students are given time for research and individual attition with their tutor.

-26.9002 Voice and Instrument in the Culture of the Renaissance (Half Elective) (Roger Covell/ Patricia Brown)
+26.9002 Voice and Instrument in the Culture of the Renaissance (Half Elective) (Roger Covell / Patricia Brown)

-The place of vocal and instrumental music in the life of the period of the 16th century and most of the 16th century and most of the 16th century in Italy and Central and Western Europe).
-Topics: the changing relationship of words and their musical setting characteristic of this period; the social as well as musical role of instruments such as the lute, viola da gamba, guitar, etc; the preferences of the period in instrumental ensemble and sonority; the types and social implications of solo vocal and vocal ensemble music; the place of music in Renaissance ceremony and festivity; the social and aesthetic ideals expressed concerning music in this period; the interaction of music with visual art and architecture.
-Use of recorded and live performances of appropriate music and with actual instruments, as well as with paintings and photographs of them, with Renaissance visual art and architecture as complementary illustrative meterial.
+The place of vocal and instrumental music in the life of the period generally identified as the Renaissance (ie the 15th century and most of the 16th century in Italy and Central and Western Europe).
+Topics: the changing relationship of words and their musical setting characteristic of this period; the social as well as musical role of instruments such as the lute, viola da gamba, guitar, etc; the preferences of the period in instrumental ensemble and sonority; the types and social implications of solo vocal and vocal ensemble music; the place of music in Renaissance ceremony and festivity; the social and aesthetic ideals expressed concerning music in this period; the interaction of music with susual art and architecture.
+Use of recorded and live performances of appropriate music and with actual instruments, as well as with paintings and photographs of them, with Renaissance visual art and architecture as comolementary illustrative material.

-26.9003 Approaches to Actuality: The Non-Fiction Film (Half Elective) (Norman Douglas)
+26.9003 Approaches to Actuality: The Non-fiction Film (Half Elective) (Norman Douglas)

-Because of its uncommercial nature, the non-fiction film tends to suffer neglect both in the cinema business and in literature on the cinema.
-However, a persistent tradition in cinema has been concerned with the actuality film in its different manifestations - as information, documentary, propaganda, etc. The development of non-fiction film from an historical viewpoint, and examines themes and theories associated with the concept of actuality films and, in particular, with the notion of 'documentary'.
+Because of its uncommercial nature, the non-fiction film lends to suffer neglect both in the cinema business and in literature on the cinema.
+However, a persistent tradition in cinema has been concerned with the actuality film in its different manifestations - as information, documentary, propagands, etc. The elective traces development of non-fiction film from an historical viewpoint, and examines themes and theories associated with the concept of actuality films and, in particular, with the notion of 'documentary'.